VVS Diamonds Buying Guide, Pros & Cons, Prices

 These are the lowest clarity grades and are considered not eye-clean.
 I1 could be an option for buyers on a tight budget, though it is best to avoid it.
 While deciding to buy an I1 clarity diamond, make sure the location and type of the inclusions do not significantly affect the overall brilliance of the diamond.
 Furthermore, if the inclusions are feathers or other white inclusions, it might be a reasonable option for a tight budget.

-What are VVS1 Diamonds
+What Does VVS1 Mean

 VVS1 Diamonds rank higher than VVS2 on a diamond clarity scale and are closer to flawless diamonds.
 The inclusions found in VVS1 diamonds are not observable under 10x magnification.
 Only under a powerful microscope can inclusions on a VVS1 be seen by a trained eye.